rprops/Ramlibacter--CW/Analysis.md

 ```
 ## Error in library("GSAR"): there is no package called 'GSAR'
 ```

+# Search for FW-relevant COGs

+Here we are searching the "core" and "accessory" genome for COGs/Pfams that were shown to be important for Carbon-cycling in freshwater systems

 # Predict MGT
 Compare the growth rate with the minimum generation time estimated from the MAG